Try searching for “average credit score” and you are likely to get different answers from every website in 2014. Here’s why…

 I just went through the top 10 listings on Google for the above term and it was alarming to see that virtually all of them were citing information that was either (a) incorrect, or (b) misleading.

 The problem starts with the scores they are using…

 - FICO – This is without a doubt the gold standard of credit scoring.
 When people talk about credit scores, this is what they are talking about (or at least, intend to be talking about).
 Unfortunately, FICO is pretty tight-lipped about it and greatly restricts its usage.

 - PLUS Score – This is a scoring model developed by Experian, and it’s geared solely toward consumers (it’s not used by creditors).
 Instead of running on a 300-to-850 scale like FICO, it runs on a 330-to-830 scale.

-- VantageScore – This runs on a scale of 500 to 990.
+- VantageScore – This ran on a scale of 500 to 990 until 2013, at which point it switched to a 300-to-850 scale to match FICO.
 It was developed a few years ago by the major credit reporting agencies (Equifax, Experian, and TransUnion) to compete with Fair Isaac’s industry-leading FICO formula.
 However, VantageScore hasn’t really caught on and lenders use it far less than FICO.